Introduction.

 Introduction of the Iron Carbon diagram.

 In 1897, Roberts-Austen published his first preliminary Iron-carbon diagram, incorporating the new view that the behavior of alloys( either liquid or solid) could be compared with the behavior of all other mixtures.

 This new view made it possible to explain structure formation in alloys in a completely different way.
 Jüptner (5) for instance deduced that when carbides are found in the structure, it merely means that these carbides must have existed in the liquid, before solidification started.

+If on the other hand, graphite was formed, it meant that carbon in elementary form was dissolved in the liquid.
 This fundamental question of the form in which carbon is present in liquid iron would remain important in the decades to come.

 In 1899, Roberts-Austen published his final iron-carbon diagram.
 In this diagram the hypothetical curve for cementite formation in cast iron was drawn as the dotted line x-y-z.